-The Seven Sisters, as they were known to the ancient Greeks, are now known to modern astronomers as the Pleiades star cluster – a set of stars which are visible to the naked eye and have been studied for thousands of years by cultures all over the world.
-Now Dr Tim White of the Stellar Astrophysics Centre at Aarhus University and his team of Danish and international astronomers have demonstrated a powerful new technique for observing stars such as these, which are ordinarily far too bright to look at with high performance telescopes.
+The Seven Sisters, as they were known to the ancient Greeks, are now known to modern astronomers as the Pleiades star cluster – a set of stars that are visible to the naked eye and have been studied for thousands of years by cultures all over the world.
+Now Dr. Tim White of the Stellar Astrophysics Center at Aarhus University and his team of Danish and international astronomers have demonstrated a powerful new technique for observing stars such as these, which are ordinarily far too bright to look at with high-performance telescopes.
 Their work is published in the Monthly Notices of the Royal Astronomical Society.

 Using a new algorithm to enhance observations from the Kepler Space Telescope in its K2 Mission, the team has performed the most detailed study yet of the variability of these stars.
 Satellites such as Kepler are engineered to search for planets orbiting distant stars by looking for the dip in brightness as the planets pass in front, and also to do asteroseismology, studying the structure and evolution of stars as revealed by changes in their brightness.

-Most of the seven stars are revealed to be slowly-pulsating B stars, a class of variable star in which the star’s brightness changes with day-long periods.
+Most of the seven stars are revealed to be slowly pulsating B stars, a class of variable stars in which the star’s brightness changes with day-long periods.
 The frequencies of these pulsations are key to exploring some of the poorly understood processes in the core of these stars.

 The seventh star, Maia, is different: it varies with a regular period of 10 days.
 Previous studies have shown that Maia belongs to a class of stars with abnormal surface concentrations of some chemical elements such as manganese.
 To see if these things were related, a series of spectroscopic observations were taken with the Hertzsprung SONG Telescope.